gpeter62/polargraph_server_polarshield/README.md

 Extended GCODE command set.
 Drawing directly from SD card or from PC with Sandy Noble's Controller. https://github.com/euphy/polargraphcontroller

+Important: Uploading a new version will not change the saved EEPROM values.
+But the function !FactReset will save the current default values of the main program.
 //////////////////////////////////////////////////////////////////////////////////////////////////

 This Polargraph server is connected with the fantastic GCODE converter of Scott-Cooper!
 Original version: https://github.com/Scott-Cooper/Drawbot_image_to_gcode_v2
-Adapted for Polargraph queue format: https://github.com/gpeter62/Drawbot_image_to_gcode_v2
+Adapted for Polargraph queue format: https://github.com/gpeter62/Drawbot_image_to_gcode_v2 Set2-GCODE submenu of Polargraph contains the parameters to convert the different coordinate systems.
+(Offsets, size%)
 ///////////////////////////////////////////////////////////////////////////////////////////////

 Polargraph